antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-rtm.md

 You can now use EnC with lambdas, async methods, Linq and other language features.
 Given today's coding patterns, that's a huge jump forward for EnC usability.

 Here's an example of some code that didn't support async before.
 It is an async lambda that includes a Linq statement.
-You can see how it was fixed up in the debugger to work correctly (bad Linq query) and print out a more specific message.
+You can see how it was fixed up in the debugger, in the image below, to correctly query the string[] and print out a more specific message.

 ``` c#
 public MainWindow()